AbhiiVops/AbhiiVops/clfk4ex48000409l2bwzacrwf.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1679515169525/a47a8ed4-65a9-4277-9026-333b46343cf1.jpeg align="center")

+An easy-to-understand example is building a website.
+The website development team works in sprints, where they collaborate, plan, develop, test, and release the website in iterations.

 ***Pros and cons***

 Rapid development cycles help teams identify and address issues in complex projects early on and before they become significant problems.
 They can also engage customers and stakeholders to obtain feedback throughout the project lifecycle.
 However, overreliance on customer feedback could lead to excessive scope changes or end the project midway.

 **In conclusion**, the SDLC is a crucial framework for software development, enabling organizations to effectively plan, develop, test, and deploy software systems that meet the needs of their stakeholders while adhering to best practices and industry standards.

-**In this upcoming blog post, we will take a deep dive into the Waterfall model, examining its distinct characteristics , advantages and disadvantages in the software development process.
+**In this upcoming blog post, we will take a deep dive into the Waterfall model, examining its distinct characteristics, advantages and disadvantages in the software development process.
 Stay tuned!**

 ***If you found this blog informative, please show your support by dropping ❤️ and sharing it with your friends. 🙌🏼 I would also love to hear your feedback and suggestions for future topics, so feel free to drop a comment and let me know how I can improve. 🤗***